featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 The search for features is based on the data field semantics, the nature of the data and whether the entity is the primary (or natural) key of the data.

-The feature recipes are the results of a series of joins, transforms, subsets, aggregations and post aggregation transforms.
+The feature recipes are the results of a series of joins, transforms, subsets, aggregations, and post aggregation transforms.

 * Transform recipes are selected based on the data field semantics and their outputs have new semantics defined by the recipes.
 * Subsetting is triggered by the presence of an `Event Type` field in the data.
 * Aggregation recipes are selected in function of the nature of the data and entity and the semantics of the field and its transforms.
 * Post Aggregation transforms recipes are selected based on the nature of the aggregations